mindingyao/MGT-Net/README.md

 ![图片alt](./img/MGTNet.PNG "Magic Gardens")

-*Overall framework of the proposed MGT-Net.
-The two input streams (RGB and OF) use the same symmetric network structure.*
+<center>*Overall framework of the proposed MGT-Net.
+The two input streams (RGB and OF) use the same symmetric network structure.*</center>

 ## Usage